Our Team

 Dr Richa Aspland - Lead Clinical Psychologist

+Dr Richa Aspland is FAB's Lead Psychologist, chair of Peer Reviews and Cross Site Reviews for the FAB Psychology Team.
+Also, Lead Psychologist within the FAB funded Ophthalmology clinical psychology service at Cambridge.
 I am a Chartered Clinical Psychologist registered with the British Psychological Society and the Health & Care Professions Council (HCPC).
 I have a Doctorate in Clinical Psychology, an MSc in Psychology of Education, a Diploma in Cognitive Behavioural Therapy with children and adolescents and certifications in Family Therapy.
-I am the Lead Psychologist within the FAB funded Ophthalmology clinical psychology service at Cambridge.
 I have worked within Paediatric, Child and Adolescent mental health and Neurodevelopmental teams and have also contributed to teaching at clinical psychology doctoral courses and supervised and consulted to mental health, social care and school systems.

 I really enjoy working with young people and their families and listening to their unique personal stories, biopsychosocial journey and perspectives and helping to enhance their psychological wellbeing and resilience.